-7.8 Finance Manager
+7.7 Finance Manager

+The Finance Manager is responsible for ensuring that a framework is in place to integrate policy, statutory and fiscal accountabilities within the Service.
+He/she ensures that both short and long term financial strategies are developed to ensure resources are in place to maintain continuity of service delivery.
 The Finance Manager establishes procedures and controls for all financial processes of the Service.
 He/she ensures that a periodic review of internal controls over financial processes is conducted to ensure efficiency and effectiveness.
 The Finance Manager is responsible for the co-ordination, preparation, consolidation and reporting for current operating and capital budgets and quarterly operating statement variances.